viamrobotics/docs/docs/how-tos/export-data.md

 ## Export data with the Viam CLI

-To export your synced data using the Viam CLI:
+To export your data from the cloud using the Viam CLI:

 {{< table >}}
 {{% tablestep %}}